jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

 ```

 After the translators have done sufficient work on certain languages, pull the
-**.po** files for those languages from Zanta by using the language flag.
+**.po** files for those languages from Zanata by using the language flag.
 For
 example, pulling the German translations:

 ```